 The rear of the EQG concept had a big square box mounted to the tailgate in place of the spare wheel for storing your charging cables.
 The production version looks as though it’s gone back to the rear-mounted spare tire, which is probably a more sensible option.
 With no engine under the bonnet, Mercedes may have engineered some storage space under there.

 The Mercedes EQG concept uses a similar cabin to the standard car.
 This would suggest that the finished car might not come with a vast widescreen ‘Hyperscreen’ infotainment system like in the EQS and EQE, or that Mercedes isn’t ready to share how it plans to fit a colossal 56-inch display into the G-Class just yet…

 The Mercedes EQG will be available with four electric motors, one for each wheel, which should give it phenomenal off-road ability.

 Watch this EV range-test video

-He also dropped hints that the new EQG would be capable of ‘turning on the spot’, suggesting new drive modes could allow the left- and right-hand wheels to turn in opposite directions, letting the car slew in a circle like a bulldozer.
+This new SUV may also be capable of ‘turning on the spot’, suggesting new drive modes could allow the left- and right-hand wheels to turn in opposite directions, letting the car slew in a circle like a bulldozer.

-It’s likely the new electric off-roader will come with similar 200kW charging technology as that car, allowing you to boost its range by around 190 miles in as little as 15 minutes.
+It’s likely the new electric off-roader will come with similar 200kW charging technology as the Mercedes EQS, allowing you to boost its range by around 190 miles in as little as 15 minutes.